 The reasons behind hip dysplasia manifesting in some babies are multi-faceted.
 These tend to be dependent on a number of factors, some of which are a result of genetic traits, while others could be entirely environmental or even circumstantial.
 Gender plays an important role in this as well, since the documented cases of hip dysplasia have shown that female babies tend to be at a higher risk of developing this condition as compared to male babies.

-Apart from various hereditary conditions that could affect the presence of hip dysplasia in a child, the circumstantial or environmental conditions that cause this, depend quite a lot on the internal constitution of the mother’s body.
+Apart from various hereditary conditions that could affect the presence of hip dysplasia in a child, the circumstantial or environmental conditions that cause this depend quite a lot on the internal constitution of the mother’s body.
 Secretion of certain hormones could result in the baby responding ineffectively to them, and resulting in the hip development to be impacted due to it.
-The orientation of the baby in the breech position has also been concluded to result in this condition.
+The orientation of the baby in the breech position in the womb has also been concluded to result in this condition.
 If the uterus of the mother is excessively constricted that restricts free movement for the child, hip dysplasia could manifest in the baby as a result of it.

-Since the environmental conditions are dependent on the intrauterine position of the child, first-time babies are comparatively at a higher risk since the uterus is not as elastic as it needs to be on the first go.
+Since the environmental conditions are dependent on the intrauterine position of the child, first-time babies are comparatively at a higher risk, since the uterus is not as elastic as it needs to be on the first go.
 A few other factors contribute to an increased risk of hip dysplasia as well, namely:

-- Any aspects that lead to a link with various orthopaedic problems, which could either be a result of a congenital issue, or any other deformities as well as syndromes.
+- Any aspects that lead to a link with various orthopaedic problems, which could either be a result of a congenital issue, or any other deformities as well as syndromes

 - A presence of hip dysplasia history within the family, or a certain propensity for ligament related problems, especially loose ligaments.

-In most of the cases, babies that have had hip dysplasia have resulted in either a partial or a complete dislocation of the hip, where the ball within the joint doesn’t stay at the ideal position within the socket.
+In most of the cases, babies that have had hip dysplasia have either a partial or a complete dislocation of the hip, where the ball within the joint doesn’t stay at the ideal position within the socket.
 As a result, this is usually observed externally as some problems related to the hip itself.

 - The legs of the child generally seemed to be spaced much wider than they ought to be.